akashApie/nest-microservices/README.md

 ---

 ## Troubleshooting

-- Ensure all environment variables are set.
+- Ensure all environment variables are set correctly.
 - Use `--legacy-peer-deps` if you encounter npm dependency issues.
 - Database connection errors?
-Check Docker containers and env vars.
+Check that PostgreSQL is running and the credentials are correct.
+- Message queue issues?
+Verify that RabbitMQ is running and accessible.

 ---